winteryoung/yanwte/README.md

 Yanwte stands for yet another way to extend.
 It's a library to help you extending your programs.
-This library is written in Kotlin, and is compatible with JDK 1.6.
+This library is written in Kotlin, and is compatible with Java 1.6.

 # Where Does It Come From?